Welcome to Waldorf Curriculum!

 to the town to get some food for the crowd.
 His helpers argued that there was not enough time to

 walk all the way to town and return before dark.
-So the man asked them to turn out their pockets
+So the man asked his helpers to turn out their pockets

-and so see what each person had.
+and so see what each man had.
 When all was tallied up, it was three little dried fish and some

 loaves of bread.
 The man said, well, let's share what we have... and he began to distribute the